RohitAwate/DOMEngine/README.md

 A simple command-line program for parsing HTML files and building a DOM tree which can then be accessed and manipulated from an interactive shell using jQuery-like selectors and commands.

-This is an nothing more than an effort at learning modern, idiomatic C++ and understanding the working of web browsers.
-Its intriguing at best and useless at worst.
+This is nothing more than an effort at learning modern, idiomatic C++ and understanding the working of web browsers.
+Its amusing at best and useless at worst.
 Have fun with it!

 ![screenshot](assets/screenshot.png)